 How much essential oil should I put in my hot tub?

-Generally avoid using essential oils or any oil-based aromatherapy product in a hot tub, spa, or Jacuzzi as it can gum up the filters and create excess hot tub foam.
+Generally avoid using essential oil therapy products or any oil-based aromatherapy product in a hot tub, spa, or Jacuzzi as it can gum up the filtration system and create excess hot tub foam.

 Fortunately, there are lots of essential oil alternatives available.